Jack Beattie (ice hockey)

-John "Red" Beattie (2 October 1907 - 26 December 1990) was a British-born Canadian professional ice hockey forward.
+John "Red" Beattie (2 October 1907 - 26 December 1990) was a Canadian professional ice hockey forward.
 He played in the National Hockey League with the Boston Bruins, Detroit Red Wings and New York Americans from 1930 to 1939.

 Playing career

 Beattie was born in Ibstock, Leicestershire, England, and grew up in Edmonton, Alberta.
 He played 335 games in the National Hockey League, for the Boston Bruins, Detroit Red Wings and New York Americans.
 He played junior hockey in Vancouver.